Configure AWS VPC peering

 Test DNS resolution.
 The following commands should return a list of private IPs, one for each Aerospike node:

-If the connection fails, double-check route tables, peering acceptance, and security group rules.
+4000is closed, double-check route tables, peering acceptance, and security group outbound rules from step 6. -

 -